- CWS (Old)

 Population: We work with all levels of Girl Scouts (Grades K-12).

-Service activities: We run badge workshops for local Cadette, Senior, and Ambassador Girl Scouts.
+Service Activities: We run badge workshops for local Girl Scouts troops.
 Campus Girl Scout members also have opportunities to volunteer with specific troops, e.g. as co-leaders.

 About: Chinatown Afterschool is a tutoring and enrichment program which serves children in the Boston Chinatown area who are in grades 1 through 6.
 Chinatown Afterschool is jointly run by Harvard and Wellesley.
 The program has about 80 counselors and serves 70 children.